-The Counter field indicates the current value of the Counter subfield included in the broadcast WUR Wake-up frames.
+The Counter field indicates the value of the Counter subfield included in the most recently transmitted(#76) broadcast WUR Wake-up frames.

 The Common IPN filed indicates if a common IPN is used for all protected WUR frames generated within the BSS (see 31.8.3 (Generation and construction of IPN for WUR frames)).